Are the advantages of leasing versus owning that great?

 Industries that use leased equipment

-There are many industries that use leased equipment.
+Many industries use leased equipment.
 When it comes to food and beverage, here are a few of those companies:

 • Alcoholic beverages